Artificial Intelligence Glossary

 Context Length

-The maximum amount of text an AI model can process in a single conversation or request.
+The maximum amount of text an AI model can process in a single conversation, determining how much history it remembers during interactions.

 Context Stuffing

-Including extensive background information in AI prompts to improve response quality.
+Including extensive background information in AI prompts to improve response quality by giving the model more relevant data to work with.

 Context Window

-The maximum amount of text an AI model can consider at once during a conversation or task.
+The maximum amount of text an AI model can consider at once during a conversation, determining how much context it retains for coherent responses.

 Contextual Embeddings

-Vector representations that capture word or concept meanings based on surrounding context rather than fixed definitions.
+Vector representations that capture word meanings based on surrounding context, enabling AI models to understand nuanced language like sarcasm.

 Continual Learning

-AI systems' ability to learn new tasks and information without forgetting previously acquired knowledge and skills.
+AI systems' ability to learn new tasks and information without forgetting previously acquired knowledge, enabling lifelong adaptation.

 Conversational AI

-AI systems designed to engage in natural dialogue with humans through text or voice, powering chatbots and virtual assistants.
+AI systems designed to engage in natural dialogue with humans through text or voice, enabling customer service automation and interactive user experiences.

 Cross Validation

-Statistical method for assessing how well an AI model will generalize to new data by testing on multiple data subsets.
+Statistical method for assessing how well an AI model will generalize to new data by testing on multiple subsets to prevent overfitting.

 D